 Oregon’s public records law is an interesting piece of FOIA legislation, with many in the state calling for more teeth and fewer loopholes and vague language.
 An agency in Oregon does not have a set time period, instead having a “reasonable” amount of time to fulfill requests.
 This causes requestors to have to come up with workarounds when agencies will not respond and it becomes unclear if the request was rejected.
 Enforcement in Oregon is almost nonexistent, with the worst case for a noncompliant agency being forced to complete the request and adjust fees.
 No records ombudsman does not help matters.
 Fees must be kept to actual cost, although it is up to each agency to determine their own actual cost of labor, with no statute dictating pricing of pages, electronic records, or other specifications.

-No residency requirement An unclear response time limit causes problems when looking to appeal Appeal to district court or AG All public bodies requestable except for state legislature
+- An unclear response time limit causes problems when looking to appeal

 Can you submit a request if you’re not a resident?

 To whom does this apply?

 State legislators are exempt for records requests.
 Oregon has a six part test to determine if an agency or board is subject to the FOIL.
 It is as follows: (1) Was the entity created by government?
 (2) Is the function of the entity one traditionally performed by government or privately?
 (3) Can the entity bind government with its decisions or does it only make recommendations?
 (4) What is the nature and level of governmental financial and nonfinancial support?
 (5) What is the scope of governmental control over the entity’s activities and operations? and (6) Are the entity’s officers or staff public employees?

 Relevant case law: Marks v.
 McKenzie High School Fact Finding Team, 319 Or 451, 878 P.2d 417 (1994)